Hermit (5th century)

 + For 17 years Alexius lived there, praying, teaching the faith to small children, and sharing what he had with the poor.

 + Following his death, his family found a note attached to his body, which revealed his identity.

-+ Historians recognize that the story of Alexius of Rome was conflated with that of Saint Alexius of Edessa, whose story was brought to Rome by exiled Greek monks who established a monastery near the Church of Saint Boniface in Rome.
-Although the feast of Saint Alexius was removed from the General Roman Calendar in 1969, his name is retained in the Roman Martyrology, the Church’s official listing of saints.
++ Although the liturgical memorial of Saint Alexius was removed from the General Roman Calendar in 1969 because of overwhelming historical complications, his name is retained in the Roman Martyrology, the Church’s official listing of saints.

 For prayer and reflection